adrienverge/gnome-magic-window/README.md

 ## Quick install

-The following commands assume that the trigger key is `F12` and the program to bring to front is `Terminator`.
+The following commands assume that one of the elements in `BINDINGS` has a shortcut property of `F12`, a title of `Terminator` and a command of `/usr/bin/terminator`.
 * Replace `F12` with `Pause`, `<Super>a` or whichever key you prefer.
 * Replace `Terminator` by the program to be brought to front when the key is pressed.
 * Replace `/usr/bin/terminator` by the command to run if no window named `Terminator` is found.
 Make sure you use a absolute path.
+* Remove any array elements from `BINDINGS` that you don't require.
+* Uncomment the example or add a new array element to `BINDINGS` containing the shortcut, window title and the command to launch (which will be searched for on the `PATH` if not absolute.)

 ### 1. Install the extension